 If cancer starts developing above the voice box, people may not notice hoarseness or voice changes.

-The American Cancer Society recommend seeing a doctor if hoarseness or other voice changes last for more than 2 weeks.
+The American Cancer Society recommend seeing a doctor if hoarseness or other voice changes last for

 A person should see a doctor if a sore throat lasts longer than 5–10 days, according to the American Academy of Otolaryngology – Head and Neck Surgery.